PseudoDevs/IamGhost/bbmd8.md

-Last updated: 2024-04-09 17:49:11
+Last updated: 2024-04-09 17:49:48
-Random Quote: A craven's knife can slay a queen as easily as a hero's.  -  Xaro Xhoan Daxos
+Random Quote: A lie is just a great story that someone ruined with the truth. - Barney Stinson